On Topologically Big Divergent Trajectories: Introduction

-\begin{thm} Let $X_0\subseteq G/\Gamma$ be a deformation retract, let $l\ge \rk_\QQ(\bG)$, and let $Tx\subset G/\Gamma$ be a trajectory.
-Then there is a nonempty Zariski open subset $U\subseteq {\rm Gr}(\ft,l)$, which depends only on $\bG$ and $l$, such that if $\operatorname{Lie}(A)\in U$, then the conclusion of Theorem \ref{thm:intersection} holds.
-Specifically, $U$ is the set of Lie algebras of subgroups $A$ with good restrictions with respect to $\Psi$, were $\Psi$ is defined as in Proposition \ref{prop: cover locally finite and char lin indp} and good restrictions is defined as in Definition \ref{de: has good restriction}. \end{thm} Theorem \ref{thm: alternative intersection} generalizes the results in \cite{Mc,S} for arbitrary homogeneous spaces and arbitrary retract, instead of only the sets of well rounded and stable lattices, as well as a result in \cite{PS}, which shows that compact $A$-orbits cannot be homotoped away from compact sets.
-In particular, it answers \cite[Open Questions $2,3$]{PS} positively. \cite[Open Questions $1$]{PS} is also answered by Theorem \ref{thm: alternative intersection} via the next corollary. \begin{cor} Let $\Gamma\subset G$ as before, and let $T\subset G$ be a real torus.
-There exist a $\rk_\QQ(G)$-dimensional subgroup $A\subseteq T$ and a compact trajectory $Ax\subseteq G/\Gamma$ which cannot be homotoped away from compact sets. \end{cor} Corollary \ref{cor: un-homotopable compact orbit} can not be extended to every compact $\rk_\QQ(G)$-dimensional trajectory, as shown by the following counterexample, originally introduced in \cite[Example 1]{TW}, although without assuming the compactness of the orbit $Ax$. \begin{cex} There exists an algebraic group $\bG$ with $\rk_\QQ(\bG)=1 < \rk_\RR(\bG)=3$, such that for the maximal $\QQ$-split $\QQ$-torus in $G$, denoted $S$, and some $x\in G/\Gamma$ the following holds.
-The orbit $Sx$ is compact and can be homotoped away from compact sets using group elements; that is, for every compact set $K\subseteq G/\Gamma$ there is $g\in G$ such $gSx\cap K = \emptyset$. \end{cex} The following result is obtained by combining the arguments used in the proofs of Theorems \ref{thm:divergence classification} and \ref{thm: alternative intersection}: \begin{prop} An $A$-orbit $A\pi(g)$ intersects any deformation retract if one of the following conditions are satisfied: \begin{itemize} \item $A\pi(g)$ diverges. \item For any $\QQ$-fundamental representation $\varrho:G\rightarrow \GL(V)$, any $v\in V(\QQ)$ which equals $\bp_\fv$ for some unipotent radical $\fv$, and any unbounded sequence $\{a_n\}\in A$, the set $\{\|\varrho(a_ng)v\|\}$ is also unbounded, see \S\ref{sec:compactness criterion} for a discussion on these objects. \end{itemize} \end{prop}
+\begin{thm} Let $X_0\subset G/\Gamma$ be a deformation retract, let $l\ge \rk_\QQ(\bG)$, and let $Tx\subset G/\Gamma$ be a trajectory.
+Then there is a nonempty Zariski open subset $U\subset {\rm Gr}(\ft,l)$, which depends only on $\bG$ and $l$, such that if $\operatorname{Lie}(A)\in U$, then the conclusion of Theorem \ref{thm: intersection} holds.
+Specifically, $U$ is the set of Lie algebras of subgroups $A$ with good restrictions with respect to $\Psi$, where $\Psi$ is defined as in Proposition \ref{prop: cover locally finite and char lin indp} and the good restrictions property is defined as in Definition \ref{de: has good restriction}. \end{thm} Theorem \ref{thm: alternative intersection} generalizes the results in \cite{Mc, S} for arbitrary homogeneous spaces and arbitrary deformation retract, instead of only the sets of well-rounded and stable lattices, as well as a result in \cite{PS}, which shows that compact $A$-orbits cannot be homotoped away from compact sets.
+In particular, it answers \cite[Questions $2,3$]{PS} positively. \cite[Question $1$]{PS} is also answered by Theorem \ref{thm: alternative intersection} via the next corollary. \begin{cor} Let $\Gamma, T\subset G$ be as before.
+There exist a $\rk_\QQ(G)$-dimensional subgroup $A\subset T$ and a compact trajectory $Ax\subset G/\Gamma$ which cannot be homotoped away from compact sets. \end{cor} Corollary \ref{cor: un-homotopable compact orbit} can not be extended to every compact $\rk_\QQ(G)$-dimensional trajectory, as shown by the following example, originally introduced in \cite[Example 1]{TW}, although without the compactness of the orbit $Ax$. \begin{ex} There exists an algebraic group $\bG$ with $\rk_\QQ(\bG)=1 < \rk_\RR(\bG)=3$, such that for the maximal $\QQ$-split $\QQ$-torus in $G$, denoted $S$, and some $x\in G/\Gamma$ the following holds.
+The orbit $Sx$ is compact and can be homotoped away from compact sets using group elements; that is, for every compact set $K\subset G/\Gamma$ there is $g\in G$ such that $gSx\cap K = \emptyset$. \end{ex} Example \ref{ex: compact peripheral orbit} explicitly described in \S \ref{sec: counter_example}.